 Bradford, UK, 1994

-International Exhibitions and Residencies include The Venice Biennale Fellowship in partnership with the British Council (2021); Hope Machine at Cairotronica (Cairo Electronic and New Media Arts Festival), Cairo Palace of Arts (2018); A Social Script for Prompt Relief at Cyan Gallery, Oslo (2018); Hope Machine in collaboration with Simon Weckert for Node Forum for the Digital Arts and the Goethe-Institut, at Naxoshalle, Frankfurt (2017) and Dumbphne at TADAEX (Tehran Annual Digital Art Festival), Mohsen Gallery, Tehran (2016).
+International exhibitions and residencies include: Thank you for the outside, see you on the inside at the Van Gogh House, London (2021); Hope Machine at Cairotronica (Cairo Electronic and New Media Arts Festival), Cairo Palace of Arts (2018); A Social Script for Prompt Relief at Cyan Gallery, Oslo (2018); Hope Machine in collaboration with Simon Weckert for Node Forum for the Digital Arts and the Goethe-Institut, at Naxoshalle, Frankfurt (2017) and Dumbphne at TADAEX (Tehran Annual Digital Art Festival), Mohsen Gallery, Tehran (2016).

-She is currently a member of EAST (Eating At the Same Table Collective), WANAWAL (The West African and North African Women's Art Library) and Collective Ending.
+Lilian is a Somerset House Alumni resident, a member of EAST (Eating At the Same Table Collective), WANAWAL (The West African and North African Women's Art Library) and Collective Ending.

 © Lilian Nejatpour 2022